PhillipHage202/mini-project/README.md

 •	Service 1 sends a ‘get’ request to service 2 (weapon) and 3 (element power).

-•	Service 4 combines service 2 and 3 then generates a random name and sends them over to service 1.
+•	Service 4 combines service 2 and 3 then generates a random name and 'post' them over to service 1.

 ## All  relevant images of the project can be found in the documents in the repo, this includes: